 Murunga M. 2021.
 Towards a better understanding of gendered power in small scale fisheries of the Western Indian Ocean.
 Global Environ Change.
 67: 102242.

 Mutia MTM, Magistrado ML, Fermaran MJL, Muyot MC.
 2020.
-Gender Participation in the Fisheries Sector of Lake Taal, Philippines.
+Gender participation in the fisheries sector of Lake Taal, Philippines.
 Philipp J Fish.
 27: 157-182.

 Ocampo A, Binondo J. 2022.
 Exploring gender dynamics in rural tuna fishing communities in the Lagonoy Gulf, Philippines.
 J Int Women’s Stud.
 23 (6): 8.